 top of page

-LYNNEBEC are experienced producers and facilitators.
-Whether it's devising a workshop, co-creating with young people or community groups, our approach is collaborative, inclusive and centred around care.
-We work across two strands: education and public engagement.
+LYNNEBEC are highly experienced facilitators and producers.
+Whether it's devising a bespoke workshop for your business, or co-creating with young people and community groups, our approach is always collaborative, inclusive and centred around care.

-Our workshops focus on: dance, teaching science through dance, physical theatre, developing ensemble based work.
+Our workshops focus on: movement, teaching science through dance, physical theatre and developing ensemble based work.

-In 2020, we were awarded Emergency Arts Council Funding to create AlgoRHYTM From Home, an interactive dance and science series that took place on Zoom.
+In 2020, we were awarded Emergency Arts Council England Funding to create AlgoRHYTHM From Home, an interactive dance and science series that took place on Zoom.
 This series created a foundation for our workshops where we aim to include:

 - An educational element/learning tool to encourage kinaesthetic learners